M64GitHub/movycat/README.md

 Press `CURSOR LEFT` to skip backwards 5 seconds.

+Of course you can use vim keys instead of the cursor keys! `l` to skip forwards, and `h` to skip backwards 5 seconds.

 https://github.com/user-attachments/assets/e01ab36e-25d4-4228-bf79-36196637f125

 (part of the 64k Demo "Universal Sequence" from the amazing demo group "Conspiracy")